 Love is so strong at first because of the twelve areas of the brain that are working together while you become entranced by the love process.
 When this happens, waves of euphoria-inducing chemicals

-spread through your brain such as oxytocin, vasopressin, adrenaline, and dopamine.
+spread through your brain such as oxytocin,

 Essentially, falling in love is almost the equivalent of someone’s addiction to cocaine!